Instant Pot Newbie Guide

-Now that you've selected your Instant Pot model, here are a few things you should know before you
+Now that you’ve been introduced to the Instant Pot, here are a few things you should know before you

-start cooking with an electronic pressure cooker.
-Here they are in my order of importance.
+start cooking with you Instant Pot pressure cooker.
+They are listed in my order of importance.

 Before discussing the finer points of using an Instant Pot electronic pressure

-cooker, let's take a look at the various models at are available from the Instant Pot
+cooker, let's take a look at the various models that are available from the Instant

 guide to pick the Instant Pot model best suited to your needs.